 Mill and overlay projects in the City of Red Wing are usually paid for using dedicated street maintenance funding from city property taxes.
 For certain higher-volume streets, State Aid funding from the State of Minnesota is used to supplement the regular maintenance funding.The City of Red Wing currently does not assess for Mill and Overlay or other pavement surface maintenance projects.

 The city generally has a Mill and Overlay project of varying size and scope each year.
 Typically, city staff meets in the fall of each year to review pavement management data and budget information and take "field trips" to look at each candidate street.
 The city usually only plans these projects a year in advance, but sometimes with bigger Mill and Overlay projects the city will plan 2 years or more in the future in order to secure the needed funding to complete the projects.

 It might.
 All species of ash (Fraxinus sp.) are susceptible to EAB and none have any natural resistance.
-There are over 2,000 ash trees in City rights-of-way and some 200+ in developed parks.
 Ash represents 25% of the total tree population in some areas of the city.
-In addition, ash is one of the most common tree covers in the bottomlands along the Cannon and Mississippi rivers, on the bluffs and in agricultural areas.
+In addition, ash is one of the most common tree covers in the bottomlands along the Cannon and Mississippi rivers, on the bluffs, and in agricultural areas.

-Many kinds of trees grow well in Red Wing including varieties of maple, linden, hackberry, honeylocust, and others.
-To learn about trees recommended for southeast Minnesota, visit Natural Resources.
+Many kinds of trees grow well in Red Wing including varieties of linden, hackberry, honeylocust, and others.
+To learn about trees recommended for southeast Minnesota, visit University of Minnesota Extension.